HEALTHY SCHOOLS INITIATIVES

 We update this periodically - if current information is not yet posted, ask us!

-This year we have been following a school green cleaning bill, and two relating to endocrine disrupters in children’s products and toys.
-If they don’t pass in 2009, we’ll continue the work next year.
-Meanwhile, education prepares the ground for success.
+In 2009, we were following a school green cleaning bill, and two relating to endocrine disrupters in children’s products and toys.
+Sadly, without large crowds at the State House, this is a tough effort, and a small organization like ours has limited success.
+Meanwhile, education prepares the ground for future efforts.

 1. Use the website contact form: